StevenMGuy/StevenMGuy.github.io/_posts/2025-05-26-classwork-beginnings.md

 A nice post-rain sky

 ![picture of mint tea](/assets/image/Minttea.jpg)
-A great tea we got for free
+A great mint tea we got for free